jvanasco/imagehelper/README.md

 ## How are optimizations handled?

 Image optimizations are handled by piping the image through external programs.
-The idea (and settings) were borrowed from the mac app ImageOptim https://github.com/pornel/ImageOptim
+The idea (and settings) were borrowed from the mac app ImageOptim https://github.com/pornel/ImageOptim / https://imageoptim.com/

+Image Optimizations are LOSSLESS

+Fine-grained control of image optimization strategies is achieved on a package level basis.
+In the future this could be handled within configuration objects.
+This strategy was chosen for 2 reasons:

+1. The config objects were getting complex
+2. Choosing an image optimization level is more of a "machine" concern than a "program" concern.

 ### JPEG